kurumar/ten-x-engineer/README.md

 The worker will:
 - Run once per day at midnight UTC
 - Make 1-10 random commits
-- Each commit updates this README with a random number (0-99)
+- Each commit updates README.md file with a random number (0-99)
-- Wait 5 seconds between commits

 ## Contributing